Characters specific to the novel and James Bond film Live and Let Die. For those in the entire film franchise, see here.

 - But Not Too Black: Alone among Mr. Big's henchmen, it is implied he may not be completely black.
 His skin is described as "tan" and his Funetik Aksent is a Southern drawl rather than African-American Vernacular.

-- Cold Sniper: Nonchalantly shoots pelicans, people, and presumably everything in between.
+- Cold Sniper: Nonchalantly shoots pelicans, people, and presumably everything in between with his rifle.

 - The Dragon: Fits this role better than Tee Hee does in the book.

-- Eaten Alive: Compliments of the very same shark tank he attempted to kill Leiter with.
-Also makes this...
+- Hoist by His Own Petard: Dies after falling in the very same shark tank he attempted to kill Leiter with.

 - I Surrender, Suckers: A variation.
 While dangling over the Shark Pool he attempts to reason with Bond by claiming that Leiter's maiming was an accident caused by his own stupidity.
 Bond, both seeing through his lies and not at all happy someone would talk trash about his best friend, presently fighting for dear life, punts the Robber into the tank.

 Buonapart Ignace Gallia, a.k.a.
 Mr. BigHarlem crimelord working for SMERSH, who uses the superstitions of locals for his gain.

 - Achilles' Heel: It is noted that he has chronic heart problems.
 But it is not what does him in.

 - Karmic Death: He is eaten by sharks and barracudas, the same fate that he had stored for Bond and Solitaire.